-Certain assets are excluded from CGT on the date of ceasing to be a resident, because nonresidents pay CGT on these assets when they sell it in the future:
+Certain assets are excluded from CGT on the date of ceasing to be a resident, because non-residents pay CGT on these assets when they sell it in the future:

-- Immovable property situated in South Africa; - Shares in a permanent establishment in South Africa (with some exclusions); - Certain Employment Equity Instruments.
+- Immovable property situated in South Africa; - Interest in a South African Discretionary Trust with no vested rights. - Certain Employment Equity Instruments.